Qing Lan, M.D., Ph.D., M.P.H.

 Epidemiological studies have shown that occupational exposure to formaldehyde is associated with increased risk of leukemia, particularly myelogenous leukemia.
 Dr. Lan carried out a molecular epidemiological study analyzing chromosomal aberrations and alterations of immune markers to explore the biologic plausibility of this association.

 Molecular Epidemiology Study of Non-Hodgkin Lymphoma

 The incidence rates of NHL in the United States steadily increased over the last half of the 20th century.
 Despite many studies into this malignancy, there are still questions about the etiology of NHL and its subtypes.

 Dr. Lan generated a series of novel findings from her studies of occupational, environmental, and genetic factors and risk of NHL among non-Hispanic whites.
-However, the ability to follow-up, confirm, and extend those observations is limited by several factors: relatively low exposure to several suspected chemical carcinogens, and low allele frequency, and/or high to complete linkage disequilibrium for multiple candidate genetic loci in Western populations.
-To address these issues Dr. Lan and her colleagues conducted a case-control study of lymphoma and leukemia in East Asia (i.e., AsiaLymph).
+However, the ability to follow-up, confirm, and extend those observations is limited by the low prevalence and limited range of several important chemical exposures and the high to complete linkage disequilibrium between key candidate genetic loci in Western populations.
+To address these issues Dr. Lan and her colleagues conducted a multi-center case-control study of both lymphoid and myeloid neoplasms in East Asia (i.e., AsiaLymph).
 The study takes advantage of the higher prevalence and greater range of certain key risk factors in Asia compared to the West, as well as differences in genetic background.
-It will provide new insights into the etiologies of lymphoma and leukemia.
+It will provide new insights into the etiology of these tumors.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.